Azure/Industrial-IoT/docs/opc-publisher/readme.md

 - Azure **IoT Hub direct methods**.
 The method name is the operaton name and request payload as documented in the API documentation.
 Using the provided SDK project it is possible to also transmit and receive payloads that are larger than the 256 KB payload limitation of Azure IoT Hub.

-- The same API can also be called via the **HTTP Server** built into OPC Publisher (Preview).
+- The same API can also be called via the **HTTP Server** [built into OPC Publisher](./transports.md#built-in-http-api-server) (Preview).
 The API supports browse and historian access streaming, which the other transports do not provide.
-All calls must be authenticated through an API Key which must be provided as a bearer token.
-The API key is generated at start up and can be read from the OPC Publisher module's module twin.
+All calls must be authenticated through an API Key which must be provided as a bearer token in the Authorization header (`Bearer <api-key>`).
+The API key is generated at start up and [can be read from the OPC Publisher module's module twin](#using-iot-edge-simulation-environment) (`__apikey__` property).

 - The API can also be invoked through **MQTT v5 RPC calls** (Preview).
 The API is mounted on top of the method template (configured using the `--mtt` [command line argument](./commandline.md)).
 The method name follows the topic.
 The caller provides the topic that receives the response in the topic specified in the corresonding MQTTv5 PUBLISH packet property.